 All reading texts in the examinations will be 'unseen'.
-This means that the texts on which you have to answer questions will not be ones you have studied in class.
-In preparation for this, you will be given opportunities to develop the skills necessary to respond to these unseen texts.
+This means that the texts on which you must answer questions will not be ones you have studied in class.
+In preparation for this, you will be given opportunities to develop the skills necessary to respond to these unseen texts using previous exam papers.
 The course also provides opportunities for extended creative and non-fiction writing.
 Throughout the course, you will practise writing for a range of different audiences and purposes and in various formats including: